Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 Make sure the Brains in the scene have the right type.
-For example, if you want to be able to control your agents from Python, you will need to put the Brain controlling the Agents to be a **Learning Brain** and drag it into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
+For example, if you want to be able to control your agents from Python, you will need to put the Brain controlling the Agents to be a **Learning Brain** and drag it into the Academy's `Broadcast Hub`.
 In the 3DBall scene, this can be done in the Platform GameObject within the Game prefab in `Assets/ML-Agents/Examples/3DBall/Prefabs/`, or in each instance of the Platform in the Scene.